sfederic/VEngine/README.md

 ### Skeletal Animation (FBX) with Blender Workflow

+- I think this is a nice tutorial on the general gist of multiple animations from Blender to Unity https://www.zuluonezero.net/2021/11/16/exporting-multiple-animations-from-blender-to-unity/

 To import skeletal .fbx animations via Blender:

 * Add an Armature and bone structure to a mesh in Blender